Shuangpai Yangming National Forestry Park

 The Yangming Mountains (陽明山 (Yángmíng shān)), historically known as Yanghe Mountains (陽和山), are a group of mountains located in Yongzhou, southwestern Hunan, also the series of mountains of Dupang Range.
-The mountains lie east of the Xiao River, The main range of the mountains are located in the northeastern Shuangpai County, its branches stretch to Lingling, Qiyang and Ningyuan counties.
+The mountains lie east of the Xiao River, The main range of the mountains is located in the northeastern Shuangpai County; its branches stretch to Lingling, Qiyang and Ningyuan counties.
 The Yangming Mountains are the location of Wangfotai Peak (望佛台), which at 1,625 m is the highest point in the county of Shuangpai.
 It is home of Yangmingshan National Forest Park.